 - Listen to concerns with an open mind

 - Talk about how treatment can help and explain that this disorder is treatable

 - Don’t confront delusional or inappropriate thoughts

 - Ensure them that you will be there to provide your support

 If you are able to convince your loved one to get rehab, offer to help them find a treatment program that would work best for everyone involved.
 Go to doctor appointments with them and help them to tour or get information about treatment programs that treat schizoaffective disorder.
 Additionally, continue to be there to support them throughout the entire recovery process while at the same time encouraging medication adherence and continued therapy.

-Why Consider Inpatient Treatment at Valley Behavioral Health System in Fort Smith, Arkansas
+Why Consider Treatment for Schizoaffective Disorder at Valley Behavioral Health System in Fort Smith, Arkansas

 The symptoms of schizoaffective disorder vary from person to person, but most individuals who are diagnosed with this disorder will experience psychotic symptoms – such as hallucinations and paranoid thoughts – as well as mood disturbances like depressed or manic moods.
 If left untreated, those with schizoaffective disorder may end up leading lonely lives and may have trouble holding down a job or successfully completing school.
 Additionally, those with this disorder often end up having to rely heavily on family or end up living in group homes.
 Rehab can help manage the symptoms of this disorder and improve the overall quality of life.